 It will use modern, more efficient technology, start and stop more quickly, and allow the state to integrate more wind and solar into its energy mix.

 Road improvements will begin along Newland Street and at the intersection of Magnolia Street and Banning avenue in early May 2017, as well as preparation of the parking area and construction laydown areas.
 Construction of the plant itself will begin in June 2017 and take approximately 36 months.
 The entire construction and demolition process is expected to be complete by 2024.

-The use of more solar and wind energy creates a greater demand for clean, low-cost natural gas generated electricity, to quickly fill gaps when the sun is not shining and the wind is not blowing.
+The use of more solar and wind energy has created a greater demand for clean, low-cost natural gas generated electricity to quickly fill gaps when the sun is not shining and the wind is not blowing.
 Natural gas generated electricity from our new, modernized Huntington Beach power plant will help ensure a reliable energy supply in the future and enable renewable power to become a reality.